 We recommend air-drying your swimsuit rather than using a dryer.
 If you must use a dryer, use a cool setting to avoid shrinkage, and don’t put the suit in for too long.

-Lay the suit flat somewhere out of direct sunlight.
+Lay the swimsuit flat in a well-ventilated area out of direct sunlight.
 Your bathing suit gets enough exposure to UV rays when you’re wearing it, so you want to minimize UV exposure whenever you can.
 Don’t hang the suit to dry—doing so can stretch the fabric.

 To speed up drying time, point a fan at the suit, or turn on a ceiling fan overhead.
 Never use a hair dryer or space heater to dry your suit.